Traveling to Italy during Covid-19: What you need to know before you go – KION546

 What can visitors expect

 Italian regions are currently graded by their infection and hospitalization rates, running from white (lowest risk) through yellow and amber to red (highest risk).
-As of August 20, all regions are white zones.
-Although the spiraling hospitalizations in Sicily and Sardinia indicated that they would turn yellow on August 23, it appears (as of August 20) that they will remain white, along with the rest of the country.
+As of August 26, all regions are white zones.
+Although the spiraling hospitalizations in Sicily and Sardinia indicated that they would turn yellow, so far (as of August 26) they will remain white, along with the rest of the country.

 Everywhere in Italy, masks must be worn at all times inside or on public transport (the outdoor mask mandate has now been lifted).
 Social distancing restrictions remain in place, including on public transport.